Buying a recond piano

 "bobbling" hammers and keys seem to "sink" too far down when

-touch of the piano which is an absolute essential in piano playing.
+affect the touch of the piano which is important in piano playing.

 In the